Artist profile

 DJs and producers whose tracks blend naturally with Aretha Franklin’s — similar scenes, adjacent production styles, overlapping audiences.
 Useful when you’re prepping a set around Aretha Franklin and need adjacent tracks that won’t feel out of place.
 Eligible names link to their own page.

-Aretha Franklin's tracks are mostly in major keys (40% minor across 5 tracks).
-The most common single key is 1A (A♭ Minor) with 1 track.
+Aretha Franklin's tracks are mostly in major keys (44% minor across 9 tracks).
+The most common single key is 10B (D Major) with 2 tracks.

 Based on harmonic compatibility, tempo proximity and artist-cohort context, Aretha Franklin pairs well with Etta James, Gladys Knight & The Pips, Otis Redding.
 The full list — with track counts in our catalog and similarity scores — is in the Related Artists section above.